-27 What are the penalties for a PII owner or processor of PII for failure to make or maintain an entry on the register?
+What are the penalties for a PII owner or processor of PII for failure to make or maintain an entry on the register?

-Persons who fail to comply with the obligation to register with and maintain proper entries on VERBIS may be sanctioned to a monetary fine between 20,000 Turkish lira and 1,000,000 Turkish lira by the Board.
+Persons who fail to comply with the obligation to register with and maintain proper entries on VERBİS may be sanctioned a monetary fine between 20,000 Turkish lira and 2 million Turkish lira by the Board.